Practical Experience with Stable Set and Coloring Relaxations: Computational Study

 \subsubsection{First Set of Experiments}

-For the first set of experiments, we consider some of the instances analyzed by Gaar and Rendl in~\cite{Gaar2020}.
-Specifically, we examine a mug graph on 88 vertices, several Mycielski graphs, and several Full Insertion graphs, which are a generalization of Mycielski graphs.
-Mycielski graphs, introduced by Tomescu in~\cite{Tomescu1968}, are particularly interesting because they are challenging to solve.
-Since they are triangle-free, their clique number is $2$, but their chromatic number increases with problem size.
+For the first set of experiments, we consider some of the instances analyzed in~\cite{Gaa:20}.
+Specifically, we examine a mug graph on~$88$ vertices, several Mycielski graphs, and several Full Insertion graphs, which are a generalization of Mycielski graphs.
+Mycielski graphs, introduced by Tomescu~\cite{Tomescu1968}, are particularly interesting because they are challenging to solve.
+Since they are triangle-free, their clique number is~$2$, but their chromatic number increases with problem size.

-The primary objective of this computational study is to evaluate the improvement of BOUND 2 over BOUND 1 as a lower bound on $\chi(G)$ and to compare our results with those obtained in~\cite{Gaar2020}.
+The primary objective of this computational study is to evaluate the improvement of BOUND 2 over BOUND 1 as a lower bound on~$\chi(G)$ and to compare our results with those obtained in~\cite{Gaa:20}.
 Additionally, we aim to investigate the computational times required to compute these bounds.

-The results for this first set of experiments are given in Table~\ref{table_5}.
-The presentation of these results follows the same format as the data for the stable set problem in Section~\ref{results_stable_set}.